 Before you're approved for a loan, your provider will check to make sure you meet some basic qualifications.
-They’re sure to check if you're a U.S. citizen, at least 18 years old, and have a real address.
-From there, they'll likely ask for more information about you and your business.
+Lenders will be sure to check if you're a U.S. citizen, at least 18 years old, and have a real address.
+From there, they will likely ask for more information about you and your business.
 Some of this information may be used to determine the rates you will pay for your loan.

-If you have bad credit, then you will likely end up paying more in interest and fees.
-You'll also probably have fewer loan options to choose from.
-But it doesn't mean you have no options.
+If you have poor credit, you will likely end up paying more in interest and fees.
+You'll also probably have fewer loan options to choose from; however, it doesn't mean you have no options.

-The first thing you should do is check and see if you qualify for SBA loans geared toward struggling businesses.
+If you think your business credit will affect your chances of attaining a loan, see if you qualify for SBA loans geared toward struggling businesses.
 This type of loan may require you to take classes.
 The loans generally take longer to apply for than other types of loans.
-If you need money now, this type of loan isn't always a viable option.
+If you need money sooner rather than later, this type of loan isn't always a viable option.
 But if you have the time and think you can qualify, this is the route you should take.

 A small business grant is different from a loan in that you don't have to pay the money back.
 This type of funding is very competitive and somewhat dangerous.
 When applying for small business grants, there are a few things you should be aware of:

-So while this type of funding seems ideal at surface level, it gets a lot more complicated when you dig into it.
+While this type of funding seems ideal at surface level, it gets a lot more complicated when you learn about the application process and logistics of the grant.
 If you do decide to apply, we recommend going with a provider you can trust, like a government organization.
-Then, make sure you don't agree with anything that may hurt your company down the road.
+Then, make sure you don't agree to anything that may hurt your company down the road.

 No, but we do recommend that you use one.
-A loan calculator can help you get an idea for how much you'll need to pay each month.
-To get the most out of one of these apps, you’ll need to have an idea of how much interest you'll be paying and how long your loan term is.
+A loan calculator can help you get an idea of how much you'll need to pay each month.
+To get the most out of one of these apps, you will need to have an idea of how much interest you'll be paying and how long your loan term is.
 Then punch those numbers into the calculator and use the information to plan out your loan.